rmiyazaki6499/little-foot-trails/README.md

 - Users are authenticated using JWT Tokens
 - Authenticated users are able to leave a Review on a Trail
 - Detailed Trail data persists throughout browser sessions using localStorage
 - Each Trail has a interactive Map provided by Google Maps API

+Development
+- Implementation of Swagger API for clean API documentation

 Considerations for improvement: